tdwg/website/conferences/2023/session-list/index.md

 - AI-assisted biodiversity data mapping and standards alignment
 - AI-driven metadata management and ontology development for biodiversity data
 - Ethical and legal considerations in AI-assisted biodiversity data standardisation

-{:id="sym06"}
-### SYM06 Standards and automation for machine observations

-Session type
-: Symposium (open to outside abstract submissions)

-Organizers
-: Peter Desmet, Research Institute for Nature and Forest (INBO), Brussels, Brussels-Capital Region, Belgium, <peter.desmet@inbo.be>; Abby Benson, U.S. Geological Survey, Denver, Colorado, United States of America, <albenson@usgs.gov>; Peggy Newman, Atlas of Living Australia, Melbourne, Victoria, Australia, <peggy.newman@csiro.au>; Holger Dettki, Swedish Biodiversity Data Infrastructure (SBDI), Uppsala, Uppland, Sweden, <holger.dettki@slu.se>; Jonathan Pye, Ocean Tracking Network (OTN), Halifax, Nova Scotia, Canada, <jonpye@gmail.com>

-Machine observations can be defined as species occurrence records that are captured by an automated trigger or process.
-Such methods include camera traps, marine imaging, GPS loggers, acoustic telemetry, radar and other techniques that record spatial and non-spatial sensor data.
-They offer enticing opportunities for recording biodiversity rapidly, continuously, in detail and across broad spatial scales.
-The large data volumes and processing needs of these methods however require automated workflows (e.g., species identification) and appropriate data exchange formats.
-In this session, we want to learn about recent advancements in this domain and invite presentations on:

-1. Automated workflows from sensor capture to storage, from raw to processed species occurrence data
-2. Challenges and opportunities in sharing and publishing machine observations (e.g., data exchange formats, sensitive data)

 {:id="sym07"}
 ### SYM07 Ten Years of the Living Atlases